martinsolent/bdats_2/docs/EPA/child_1.md

 <br>

-<A fruit machine game showing how UK apprenticeship End-Point Assessment grades combine.
-Spin two reels of Fail, Pass, or Distinction and see the overall grade.
+### A fruit machine game showing how UK apprenticeship End-Point Assessment grades combine.
+Spin two reels of Fail, Pass, or Distinction and see the overall grade:
 <br>